-The Genocide Survivor Who Brings Hope
+The Genocide Survivor Bringing Hope to the Vulnerable

 Verena huddled in her hiding place in the church, clinging desperately to her two grandchildren.
 Panic rose within her, as pungent smoke filled her nostrils.
 The mob had set fire to the church.